chuadharysagar/quize-app-flask/README.md

-# Python Quiz Application 🎯
+# Quiz Application With Flask 🎯

 <div align="center">
-A desktop quiz application built with wxPython that tests knowledge across multiple programming topics including wxPython, Node.js, Data Structures & Algorithms (DSA), and Aptitude questions.
+A quiz application built with Flask and JavaScript that delivers questions across various categories, including Geography, Programming, Web Development, Mathematics, and more.
 </div>

 ## ✨ Features